Geography of Alberta: Southern Alberta

-Most of Southern Alberta east of the Rockies and outside of the Cypress Hills, especially Palliser's Triangle, is a dry steppe, with most locations having an annual average precipitation of 280-430mm.
+Most of Southern Alberta east of the Rockies and outside of the Cypress Hills, especially Palliser's Triangle, is a dry steppe, with most locations having an annual average precipitation of 280–430 mm.
 Under the Köppen climate classification, most places in Southern Alberta are either semi-arid (Köppen climate classification BSk), or humid continental (Köppen climate classification Dfb) (the "humid" designation denotes that these climates do not meet the criteria to be semi-arid, not that they necessarily have high humidity levels).
 Most places in Southern Alberta that fall under the "humid continental" classification are close to the borderline between semi-arid and humid continental.
 The other climates in this area are semi-monsoonal humid continental (Koppen: Dwb) located around Calgary, or subarctic (Koppen: Dfc) located in high elevation areas and the Cypress Hills.
 This region has the hottest summer temperatures in Alberta and quite cold winters, though chinook winds ameliorate the cold winter temperatures temporarily when they pass over.
 The natural vegetation of this region is mainly dry mixed grass prairie, grading to mixed grass prairie, and then fescue prairie as precipitation increases with higher altitude and / or latitude.
 This area is prone to drought and farming here is not successful without significant irrigation.